MoreOutput/Kwikecart.js/README.md

 After you initalize the plugin you should be good to go.

-## Adding ##
+## Add with cart.add(items, quantity, callback) ##

-Now we a user clicks the 'Add to Cart' it will submit a post request via XHR with the fields outlined within the form.
+When a user clicks the 'Add to Cart' it will submit a post request via XHR with the fields outlined within the form.
 And now cart.items has a reference to item.